WillFilipski/entro.py/README.md

 # entro.py
 The following is a paraphrased introduction to several concepts from information theory taken from the text *Information Theory & the Living System* by Lila L. Gatlin.
 It describes how and why we are calculating the quantities that we are, and why they are significant.
+Although the theory can be applied to any string consisting of any number of letters, the example and applications here will be for DNA.

 ## Introduction